-Fig. \ref{fig:fl_ifl_on_birdsong_sival} presents the classification accuracy and expected calibration error of {\miplma}, {\mamcc}, {\mamcn}, {\mamfl}, and {\mamifl} on the Birdsong-{ {MIPL}} and SIVAL-{ {MIPL}} datasets, with the number of false positive labels $r \in \{1,2,3\}$.
+Fig. \ref{fig:fl_ifl_on_birdsong_sival} presents the classification accuracy and expected calibration error of {\miplma}, {\mamcc}, {\mamcn}, {\mamfl}, and {\mamifl} on the Birdsong-{ {MIPL}} and SIVAL-{ {MIPL}} datasets, with the number of false-positive labels $r \in \{1,2,3\}$.
 As shown in Fig. \ref{fig:fl_ifl_on_birdsong_sival}, {\mamfl} and {\mamifl} improve the calibration of {\miplma} by reducing ECE.
-However, this improvement comes at the expense of classification accuracy, which declines more significantly as the number of false positive labels increases.
+However, this improvement comes at the expense of classification accuracy, which declines more significantly as the number of false-positive labels increases.
 Furthermore, both {\mamfl} and {\mamifl} underperform compared to our proposed CDL in both classification and calibration.
 These findings indicate that FL and IFL are insufficient for handling classification and calibration challenges in MIPL.

-\subsubsection{Comparison with PLL Methods}
+\subsection{Comparison with PLL Methods}

 We compare our methods with three popular PLL methods: {\proden} \cite{LvXF0GS20}, {\lws} \cite{WenCHL0L21}, and {\pop} \cite{XuLLQG23}. {\proden} is a classical PLL method based on deep learning that employs progressive disambiguation loss to identify true labels from candidate label sets. {\lws} introduces a weighted disambiguation loss to refine the true labels. {\pop} is an instance-dependent PLL method that trains the classifier using progressive purification of candidate labels.
 To adapt MIPL data for PLL methods, we employ two strategies from the existing MIPL literature \cite{tang2023miplgp} to convert MIPL data into PLL data.
 1) Mean: For each bag, we compute the average value of instances in each feature dimension as the representative feature value for that dimension.
 This strategy generates a holistic feature vector that retains the same dimensionality as the original instances.
 2) MaxMin: We derive the maximum and minimum values across all instances for each feature dimension and concatenate these values.
-This strategy produces a holistic feature vector with a combined dimensionality of $2d$.
+This strategy produces a holistic feature vector with a combined dimensionality of $2d$. \looseness=-1

 Fig. \ref{fig:pll_crc_resnet} presents the classification accuracy and expected calibration error of our six methods and the three PLL methods on the CRC-{ {MIPL}} dataset using ResNet-34 features.
 Our methods consistently achieve the highest classification accuracy and the lowest expected calibration error across all three datasets.
 The results demonstrate that our methods substantially outperform the comparative PLL methods.